SRIKANTH-SURA/TheWorks---Assesment/README.md

 Create a webpage using HTML5, CSS3, Bootstrap 3/4 and the latest standards for the same.
 Please ensure that the design is mobile-responsive.

-Please note that the assignment is an important part of the selection process, and we encourage you to take your time and complete it to the best of your ability.
-We will share the assignment submission details before the deadline.